Example

 Variable Costs for Beautiful Cars (c = $14,400/car)

-For the Beautiful Cars company, variable costs are expenses that increase with output, such as wages for production workers, raw materials, and equipment costs.
-The text specifies that these variable inputs, which must be increased to produce more cars, can include the wage bill and the opportunity cost of investing in equipment.
-The model assumes these costs are directly proportional to the number of cars (Q) produced, with a constant cost per car (c) of $14,400.
+For the Beautiful Cars firm, variable costs are expenses that increase with output, such as wages for production workers, raw materials, and equipment costs.
+To produce more cars, the firm must increase all of these variable inputs, which raises total variable costs.
+The economic model for Beautiful Cars assumes these costs are directly proportional to the quantity of cars (Q) produced, resulting in a constant variable cost per car (c) of $14,400.

 0